jaivigneshvenugopal/writings/_posts/2022-11-11-norwegian_wood.md

 Okay, it has been a few days, and I have let my thoughts percolate a little.
 I think the story was mostly a little window to understand depression a little better.
-Think there were many who had it and just took their lives away - but they spoke and behaved like normal people.
+There were many who had it and just took their lives away - but they spoke and behaved like normal people.
 On hindsight, I should have slowed down during the conversations to understand the depth of the depressed characters better.
 I guess that's why the deaths were so surprising to me.
 I am pretty sure Toru was depressed as well, but there was a fight in him.
 A fight to not take the easy way out, a fight to continue staying in this world.
-Nearing the end of the book, he broke and was in his worst shape.
+Nearing the end of the book, he imploded and was in his worst shape.
 He let his body and mind wander, but somehow stayed on.
 I think that was inspiring.
 People who fight on to stay alive are always inspiring.